scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Humans are always the weakest link

 - Cryptography:
-  - Caeser Cyphers (substitution cypher)
+  - Caesar Cyphers (substitution cypher)
   - Symmetric
     - One key can go "back and forth" between encrypted version and original text
   - Asymmetric